StefanGotkowski/RunOnTime/README.md

 ## About
 RunAtTime is an Arduino C library.

-This library is based from [BlinkWithoutDelay](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay)
+This library is based from [BlinkWithoutDelay](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay).

-It's an light and easy library to use
+It's an light and easy library to use.

 ## How to install library ?
+- Download this repository.
+    > click on "Clone or download"

+- Open zip library with Arduino IDE.
+    > Sketch > Include Library > Add .ZIP Library...

-Please read [this manual](https://www.arduino.cc/en/Guide/Libraries#toc4) installer guide
+For more information, please read [this manual](https://www.arduino.cc/en/Guide/Libraries#toc4) (Importing a .zip Library).

 ## How to use ?

+## What are the functionnalities ?
 You need to add this lines in your code :
 - Header
 `#include <RunAtTime.h>`